css-materials/course-site/content/faq/homework-evaluations/index.Rmd

 Historically, the majority of students in the class earn a B+ or higher.

-The final grade is calculated as the cumulative performance (sum of all "Excellent", "Good", "Needs Improvement" across all homework assignments, assuming you are submitting all assignments: missed assignments or incomplete work will negatively affect your grade (see above for more info)
+The final grade is calculated as the cumulative performance (sum of all "Excellent", "Good", "Needs Improvement" across all homework assignments), assuming you are submitting all assignments: missed assignments or incomplete work will negatively affect your grade (see above for more info)